ldn-softdev/jtc/User Guide.md

 "333-638-0238"
 bash $
 ```
-Those look interleaved, though it does not appear that they relate to each other properly: e.g.: number `"113-123-2368"`
+Those look interleaved, though it does not appear that they relate to each other properly: e.g.: a number `"113-123-2368"`
 belong to `"John"` and preferably should be displayed before `"Ivan"` and so does apply to others. `jtc` is capable of
 processing/printing relevant entries, though it needs a little hint from the walk-paths: the latter supposed to express the
 relation between themselves.